 9. Ignoring client background

-Ensuring that you avoid all these blogging mistakes can make you the best blogger in the world!
-Okay, that may be a bit of a stretch, but it will definitely make the process easier for you.
+Ensuring that you avoid all these blogging mistakes can make you a phenomenal blogger attracting organic traffic.
 Don’t worry if it takes you a while to get used to it.
 Blogging is an art and takes some practice.
-You’ll get there soon enough.
 Just remember to enjoy and explore yourself while you do it.

 Some Other Common Blogging Mistakes